projen/projen/docs/tasks.md

-If in the course of a single `projen` invocation a single task is requested to be run multiple times (for example, both by `spawn` as well as by dependencies), all invocations after the first will be skipped.
+If in the course of a single `projen` invocation a single task is requested to be run multiple times (for example, both by `spawn` as well as by dependencies), all invocations after the first will be skipped, so that tasks aren't unnecessarily run twice.

 ## Environment